lookupdaily/CV/README.md

 - Managed digital content, targeted marketing campaigns, design, photography and video content.

 **Media 10** (Feb 2013 - Oct 2017) \
-*Marketing Manager (from May 2016)*
+*Marketing Manager (from May 2016) - Clerkenwell Design Week, 100% Design, Design Shanghai, 100% Optical*

 - Web projects: Worked with external and internal web development teams to manage the launch of several brand new websites for our trade exhibition portfolio, as well as the redesign and upkeep of existing ones.
 - Marketing campaigns: Delivered tailored, data-driven campaigns to trade professionals across a mix of channels.
-- Ticket management: Managed a range of delegate registration platforms across my portfolio, and briefed custom-builds for more complex projects—such as a comprehensive CPD programme for eye health professionals.
+- Ticket management: Managed a range of delegate registration platforms across my portfolio, briefing custom-builds for more complex projects.
 - Curation: Created and managed the talks programmes for two of our biggest design exhibitions, with speakers including architect Daniel Libeskind and designer Tom Dixon.
 - Partnerships: Secured and nurtured relationships with partners including WGSN, Design Museum, Dezeen, Renault and TFL.
 - Team management: Managed a small team of marketing executives and freelance staff.